Aldershot: Cricket

 Aldershot Cricket Club is based in Aldershot Park in the town and plays in the Thames Valley Cricket League.
 Army cricket matches have been played at the Officers Club Services Ground, which has also played host to home matches for Hampshire County Cricket Club.
 Many of these matches held first-class status.

 Hockey

-Aldershot Cricket Club shares facilities with the successful Aldershot & Farnham Hockey Club who, in 2022, were looking for a more permanent base.
+Aldershot Cricket Club shares facilities with the successful Aldershot & Farnham Hockey Club which, in 2022, were looking for a more permanent base.

 Rugby union

 Formerly known as Fleet RUFC, the club started in 1991 as a pub side.
 The club was renamed Aldershot and Fleet RUFC (A&F or the Stags) after their move in 2003 from Farnborough to their current home, Aldershot Park.
-With an ever-expanding juniors section, Aldershot & Fleet were successful in winning the coveted RFU "Seal of Approval" Club of the Year 2008 for the southern region.
+Aldershot & Fleet were successful in winning the RFU "Seal of Approval" Club of the Year 2008 for the southern region.
 They now play in the Hampshire 2 league.
-The club also hosts a Rugby League Vet's team for over 35's.

 Greyhound racing

 Greyhound racing took place regularly at the now closed Aldershot Stadium in Tongham during the 1950s.